MasterCard Transformed Their Sales Training, and You Can Too

 “It isn’t so much about learning as it is about implementing and adapting over time”

-These are the words of Mastercard’s Brian Gontarski.
+This is the sales training philosophy of Mastercard’s Brian Gontarski.
 He gave a talk at Dreamforce titled, “Our CRM Learning Journey: Strategies For End-User Enablement.”
-During his session, he tackles a topic that presents a huge challenge for many enterprise organizations: CRM training.
+During his session, he tackled a topic that presents a huge challenge for many enterprise organizations: CRM training.

-At Mastercard, Gontarski enables salespeople with the tools and resources they need to excel.
+At Mastercard, Gontarski supports sales training by providing the tools and resources they need to excel.

 As he puts it, “enablement is an ongoing, and often thankless effort.”
 Yet, by changing the habits of the organization through implementation and adoption of the right technology — he was finally able to move the needle.